ICFES: Duration and grading system

+The exam has a total possible score of 500, but very few students have gotten that score over the years.
+Most students desire to get a score above 400 points to have a higher chance to enter at a public college or get a scholarship for a private university.

 Other Functions

 ICFES also works as a mediating system between schools and colleges.
 It has a close relationship with most institutions by keeping and maintaining important databases regarding scores, teachers and alumni.
 It also participates as a consultant institution for the developing of technologies in Colombia.